Bridging Differences

 Fortunately, social science research from the past several decades has been identifying whether, how, and under what circumstances people from different groups can better understand and get along with one another.

-Inspired by both cutting-edge research and trailblazing practice, the Greater Good Science Center's Bridging Differences initiative is highlighting and disseminating the key research-based principles for fostering positive intergroup relationships.
+Inspired by both cutting-edge research and trailblazing practice, the Greater Good Science Center's Bridging Differences program is highlighting and disseminating the key research-based principles for fostering positive intergroup relationships.
 The project also calls attention to common themes, best practices, and case studies from leading programs that illuminate the research findings.

 Through articles, videos (produced in partnership with NationSwell), podcast episodes, a Playbook, online course, and other resources, Bridging Differences is highlighting the skills and social conditions that are critical to reducing polarization and promoting more constructive dialogue.
-To ensure a multiplier effect to this work, the initiative aims to reach the “gatekeepers” on the front lines of efforts to bridge divides between various groups.
+To ensure a multiplier effect to this work, the program aims to reach the “gatekeepers” on the front lines of efforts to bridge divides between various groups.
 This includes not only mediators and people leading organizations exclusively devoted to cross-group understanding but also K-12 educators, leaders in higher education, local politicians, workplace managers, and leaders of faith-based groups and other community-based organizations.

 In May of 2020, we brought together top researchers, program leaders, and other experts and practitioners for a powerful one-day online event, offering evidence-based strategies for dialogue and understanding.